-The main purpose of this paper is to study the basic theory of linear QDETs.
-Georgiev and Morais \cite{georgiev2013introduction} introduced the Hilger quaternion numbers on time scales.
-They further gave a definition of the quaternion exponential function on time scales.
-However, we will show that the quaternion exponential function, in general, is not the solution of one-dimensional homogeneous linear QDETs:
+The main purpose of this paper is to study the basic theory of linear QDETS.
+The Hilger quaternion numbers on time scales was studied in \cite{georgiev2013introduction}.
+The researchers further gave the definition of the quaternion exponential function on time scales \cite{georgiev2013introduction}.
+However, we will show that the quaternion exponential function, in general, is not the solution of one-dimensional homogeneous linear QDETS:

-unless $p(t)$ is either a real-valued function or a quaternion constant function. \textbf{This is a striking difference between DETs and QDETs}.
-Owing to the non-commutativity of multiplication of quaternions, there are many concepts of DETs are not effective for QDETs.
-Besides, in consideration of the differences between QDETs and QDEs in nature, lots of results concerning QDEs can not be easily carried to corresponding results for QDETs.
-The product rule for delta derivative on time scales is more tedious than traditional derivative.
-Thus the Wronskian defined in \cite{kou2015linear2} is inconvenient to be used for QDETs since it contains many product operations.
-Thanks to the systematic exposition of quaternion linear algebra (see e.g. \cite{zhang1997quaternions,wang2005general,rodman2014topics}) in recent years, there are quite a few accessible and important results can be used not only by mathematicians, but also by scientists and engineers.
-In particular, complex adjoint matrix representation of quaternion matrix plays a critical role in this paper.
-The definition of determinant by complex adjoint matrix, so-called $p$-determinant, is very helpful to define Wronskian of QDETs and to derive the Liouville's formula for QDETs.
-Employing the newly established Wronskian and Liouville's formula for QDETs, we obtain the algebraic structure of general solutions of $n$ dimensional linear QDETs.
+unless $p(t)$ is either a real-valued function or a quaternion constant function.
+This is a striking difference between DETS and QDETS.
+Owing to the non-commutativity of multiplication of quaternions, there are many concepts of DETS are not effective for QDETS.
+Besides, in consideration of the differences between QDETS and QDEs in nature, lots of results concerning QDEs can not be easily carried out to the corresponding results of QDETS.
+The product rule of delta derivative on time scales is more tedious than traditional derivative.
+Therefore the Wronskian defined in \cite{kou2015linear2} is inconvenient to be applied to the QDETS since it contains many product operations.
+Thanks to the systematic exposition of quaternion linear algebra (refer to \cite{zhang1997quaternions,wang2005general,rodman2014topics}) in recent years, there are quite a few accessible and significant results can be applied not only by mathematicians, but also by scientists and engineers.
+In particular, complex adjoint matrix representation of quaternion matrix plays a critical role in the current study.
+The definition of determinant by complex adjoint matrix, so-called $q$-determinant, is crucial to define Wronskian of QDETS and to derive the Liouville's formula for QDETS.
+Employing the newly established Wronskian and Liouville's formula for QDETS, we obtain the algebraic structure of general solutions of $n$ dimensional linear QDETS.
 It is a right quaternion module.